kwilkins/dnd/west-marches/west-marches-reference-doc.md

 ### Travel

 #### Hexes
 The term *hexcrawl* comes from the map design, which is literally a bunch of hexes.
 Each hex represents an area on the map with their own locations and notes, with a larger group of hexes make up an area or environment of the world with their own theme and encounter tables.
-My hexes are each hex is 6 miles in diameter, 7 miles slanted diameter, and about 3 miles from the middle to an edge(3.5 to a vertex).
-[This makes traveling math easier](http://steamtunnel.blogspot.ca/2009/12/in-praise-of-6-mile-hex.html).
+My hexes are each hex is 6 miles in diameter, 7 miles slanted diameter, and about 3 miles from the middle to an edge(3.5 to a vertex). <a target="_blank" href='http://steamtunnel.blogspot.ca/2009/12/in-praise-of-6-mile-hex.html'>This makes traveling math easier</a>.

 #### Speed and Distance
 Traveling throughout the West Marches is typically done at a steady pace of 3 miles per hour, with roads and natural obstacles speeding or slowing progress.
 At this pace, the average party can travel through 4 hexes(24 miles) per day.
 Addtionally the party can attempt to travel 2 more hexes(a total of 36 miles), but each party member must succeed on a constitution saving throw or take a level of exhaustion.